 Bryan College requires students to have previously completed at least two years in Classical Conversations and to be currently enrolled in at least four Challenge III or IV level courses.
 Bryan College also requires that a student be at least sixteen years of age or in the junior year of high school equivalent of the semester course of enrollment.
 This will ensure the maturity and experience needed for success.

 Bryan College will charge Classical Conversations students a discounted rate of $100 per credit hour, so most classes will cost $300 (see further detail about credit hours below).
 More information about the costs or general Bryan questions can be answered by Charlene Fonseca.

 HIS 221, U.S. History I, fall semester, 3 credits

 HIS 222 U.S. History II, spring semester, 3 credits

-MAT 114 Geometry and Algebra, entire year, 3 credits.
-Currently enrolled students need to re-enroll for the spring semester.
+MAT 114 Geometry and Algebra, spring semester, 3 credits.

 BIB 222 Old Testament Literature and Interpretation, fall semester, 3 credits

-MAT 117 Precalculus, entire year, including lab, 4 credits.
-Currently enrolled students need to re-enroll for the spring semester.
+MAT 117 Precalculus, spring semester, including lab, 4 credits.

 Classical Conversations Plus will be an additional cost to parents over two years if they choose to enroll in this optional program.
 However, families could potentially save nearly an entire year of college tuition fees ($12-$25,000).